 Here $c(t)$ is the polynomial part of the genus 0 free energy \eqref{eq:Apot0comm}. $l(t)=-\frac{c_{2}}{24}t$ is the classical part of the genus 1 free energy (which is only defined up to an additive constant).

 By using the solution approach to the holomorphic anomaly equations developed in \cite{Huang:2006hq}, and then applying \eqref{eq:BtoA} and comparing with \eqref{eq:GVformula}, it becomes possible to compute the $n^{(g)}_{k}$ to as high a genus as available boundary data allows.
 The boundary data coming from the gap behaviour at the three conifold points, plus the constant term in the expansion about $\varphi=0$, plus the Castelnuovo vanishing of the invariants $n^{(g)}_{\beta}$ of $Y$, are sufficient for us to compute A-model topological string free energies for $Y$ up to genus 4.
-We display the resulting $n^{(g)}_{\beta}$ in the first row of \tref{tab:Ynumbers}, Appendix~\sref{sect:GVtables}.
+We display the resulting $n^{(g)}_{\beta}$ in the first row\footnote{Although these aforementioned boundary conditions only enable us to reach genus 4, \tref{tab:Ynumbers} in fact goes up to genus 11.
+This is because we have incorporated additional boundary conditions from the second MUM point with the results of \sref{sect:FindXdef}, as we detail in \sref{sect:TST} when we discuss torsion-refined invariants.} of \tref{tab:Ynumbers}, Appendix~\sref{sect:GVtables}.